 It makes sense.
 The interpretation of dreams and the process of sensing the components of the dream relies on intuition.
-You’re taking a dream and using your intuition and asking again and again, “What does this mean?”
+You’re taking a dream, using your intuition, and asking again and again, “What does this mean?”

-If you’ve ever felt a warning or got a sense from someone else where they made your skin crawl or thought you were in danger, you’ve had an intuitive experience.
+If you’ve ever felt a warning or got a sense from someone else that they made your skin crawl or thought you were in danger, you’ve had an intuitive experience.

 Intuition is a big deal.
-The U.S. Army recognizes intuition can save lives.
+The U.S. Army recognizes gut feelings can save lives.

-Studies of people in a wide variety of occupations note how it can help them do their jobs better.
+Studies of people in various occupations note how it can help them do their jobs better.

 This is the shortcut to learning what it can and cannot do.

 You can try using it to guess the winning lottery numbers.

 Of course, you can try, but you probably won’t be successful.
 It doesn’t work that way.
 If it did, it would be impossible to have gambling in any form.
 It’s not.
 Gambling is a big business that’s getting bigger every year.